swimit/swim-academy/bridges/csv/README.md

 ### [CSVUtil.java](https://github.com/swimit/swim-academy/blob/master/bridges/csv/src/main/java/ai/swim/util/CSVUtil.java)

-We designate `CSVUtil` class responsible for Steps 1. and 2. of the aforementioned steps.
+We designate the `CSVUtil` class responsible for Steps 1. and 2. of the aforementioned steps.
 Its only public method, `relayExternalData()`, has three tasks:

 1. Read some `.csv` from disk one line at a time; assume that the first line is a header
 2. Construct a SWIM `command` message from the data available in both the header and the current line